 While an SSL certificate is a great idea in almost all use cases (especially when entering any personal information), some users may choose not to use one.

-This is where PayPal Standard comes into great use.
-Here’s what happens when submitting a payment through a form using the PayPal Standard add-on:
+When submitting a payment through a form using the PayPal Standard add-on:

 - The user fills out the form that contains their total price.